Anand-Kurupath/generative-ai-main/README.md

 * [👍🏼👍🏼👍🏼] [Mooler0410/LLMsPracticalGuide](https://github.com/Mooler0410/LLMsPracticalGuide): list of practical guide resources of LLMs based on the paper [Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond](https://arxiv.org/abs/2304.13712)
 * [hpcaitech/ColossalAI](https://github.com/hpcaitech/ColossalAI): Making large AI models cheaper, faster and more accessible
 * [microsoft/LoRA](https://github.com/microsoft/LoRA): Code for loralib, an implementation of "LoRA: Low-Rank Adaptation of Large Language Models"s
-* [👍🏼👍🏼👍🏼] [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain): List of tools and project with the awesome LangChain framework
+* [👍🏼👍🏼👍🏼] [kyrolabs/langchain](https://github.com/kyrolabs/awesome-langchain): List of tools and project with the LangChain framework
 * [Stability AI Launches the First of its StableLM Suite of Language Models — Stability AI](https://stability.ai/blog/stability-ai-launches-the-first-of-its-stablelm-suite-of-language-models?utm_source=bensbites&utm_medium=newsletter&utm_campaign=stability-ai-release-their-llm)
 * [Free Dolly | The Databricks Blog](https://www.databricks.com/blog/2023/04/12/dolly-first-open-commercially-viable-instruction-tuned-llm): open source, instruction-following LLM, fine-tuned on a human-generated instruction dataset licensed for research and commercial use
 * [Summary of ChatGPT/GPT-4 Research and Perspective Towards the Future of Large Language Models](https://arxiv.org/abs/2304.01852): paper with "a comprehensive survey of ChatGPT and GPT-4 and their prospective applications across diverse domains"